Veteran's Court Program

 Exclusions

-• Prior conviction or deferred adjudication for sexual assault or 3G offenses with the exception of aggravated assault
+• A prior conviction or deferred adjudication for sexual assault or a Texas Code of Criminal Procedure Art.
+42.12 Sec.3(g) offense, except for aggravated assault

-• Person is seriously and persistently mentally ill and cannot participate
+• The person is seriously and persistently mentally ill and cannot participate

-• Has been previously terminated or graduated from Veterans Court
+• Previous termination or graduation from a Veterans Court Program

 • Dishonorable Discharge from the United States Armed Forces